-A debt-to-income ratio, or DTI, is the industry standard for establishing how much house you can afford.
-It’s calculated by taking the total amount of your new mortgage payment plus your existing monthly debt payments divided by your gross monthly income.
-The number you get tells you the percentage of your monthly income that goes towards paying down debt.
+Debt-to-income ratio - Debt-to-income ratio (DTI)not only determines your affordability but also influences lender’s assessment of your mortgage repayment capacity.
+It’s calculated by taking the total amount of your mortgage payment plus any existing monthly debt payments divided by your gross monthly income.
+The number you get tells you the percentage of your monthly income that goes toward paying down debt.